ibadullah-khan/AlMosafer_RestAssured/README.md

 **Framework Overview**
 Framwork is based on Rest Assured, TestNG, Maven (for Build Management) and Allure Report (for Reporting)

-Two APIs have been taken
+Two APIs have been taken,

 GET: /api/enigma/hotel/lookup

 POST: /api/v3/flights/flight/get-fares-calender

 Some highlighted concepts that have been used,